Reeza Hendricks: International career

 Hendricks made his Twenty20 International debut for South Africa against Australia on 5 November 2014.
 He was included in the Griqualand West cricket team squad for the 2015 Africa T20 Cup.
 In August 2017, he was named in Pretoria Mavericks' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In June 2018, Hendricks was named in South Africa's One Day International (ODI) squad for their series against Sri Lanka.
 He made his ODI debut for South Africa against Sri Lanka on 5 August 2018.
 He became the third batsman for South Africa, and fourteenth overall, to score a century on ODI debut.
 His 88-ball century was the fastest by a batsman on ODI debut and he won the man of the match award.

 In September 2021, Hendricks was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.
+He was also named in 2023 Cricket World Cup squad of South Africa to be played in India.

+In December 2023, he was picked by Multan Sultans in gold category for the ninth edition of Pakistan Super League.

+In May 2024, he was named in South Africa’s squad for the 2024 ICC Men's T20 World Cup tournament.

+In December 2024, during the second T20 match of the series against Pakistan in Centurion, He scored his maiden T20 international century.